 - E.T.: Plenty of kids who love the little alien are still afraid that he might be living with their stuffed animals in the closet.

-- Is your child afraid of kid's movies?'
-The Good Dinosaur: In addition to the emotional trauma of being separated from his family, timid dino Arlo endures several extremely intense storms, attacks by carnivorous beasts, and other deadly threats.
+- The Good Dinosaur: In addition to the emotional trauma of being separated from his family, timid dino Arlo endures several extremely intense storms, attacks by carnivorous beasts, and other deadly threats.

 - The Great Mouse Detective: When the father mouse gets kidnapped by a bat, your kid may run for cover.